Lucas Luhr: Audi career

 For 2007, Luhr became a factory Audi driver.
 Luhr raced in the Deutsche Tourenwagen Masters (DTM) series, driving an Audi A4 DTM for Audi Sport Team Rosberg.
 He participated in the 24 Hours of Le Mans, driving the LMP1 class R10 TDI.

-In 2008, he drove in the American Le Mans Series with Marco Werner in an Audi R10, the pair won the LMP1 class drivers title after six overall wins and eight class wins.
+In 2008, Luhr drove in the American Le Mans Series with Marco Werner in an Audi R10, the pair won the LMP1 class drivers title after six overall wins and eight class wins.
 He was also fourth overall at Le Mans.

 In the 2009 24 Hours of Le Mans race, Luhr crashed Audi's new R15 TDI into a tire wall during the seventh hour.
-Race officials declared the car unable to finish the race.
+Audi ruled out a technical defect on the car.

-For 2010, Luhr has been driving in select events for Audi factory-supported teams in GT races.
+For 2010, Luhr drove in select events for Audi factory-supported teams in GT races.
 He competed in the VLN and at the Nürburgring 24 Hours for Team Abt Sportsline, and also for Phoenix Racing at the Spa 24 Hours.
 He also competed in the Rolex 24 at Daytona finishing third for Level 5 Motorsports.